OCA/connector-magento/README.md

 Odoo Connector Magento Modules
 ==============================

-*OpenERP Magento Connector (also known as MagentoERPconnect) is a bi-directional connector, 100% compatible with the last OpenERP 8.0 and latest Magento versions.*
+*Odoo Magento Connector (also known as MagentoERPconnect) is a bi-directional connector, 100% compatible with the last OpenERP 8.0 and latest Magento versions (1.x).*

 This new release of MagentoERPconnect is based on the [OpenERP Connector framework](https://github.com/OCA/connector).